metarex-media/mrx-demo/README.md

 The demo walks you through:

-- encoding metadata into an mrx file
+- encoding metadata files into an mrx file
-- decode an mrx file into the metadata files
+- decoding an mrx file into the metadata files
-- extract the structure of an mrx file
+- extracting the structure of an mrx file
 - round tripping mrx files to and from the metadata files

 ## The Metadata Context

 The Metarex mascot Rexy has been catching [the sun](https://metarex.media/meeja/mrx-rexy-nab-2023.mp4).
-This video gave us several types of metadata that we can containerise in an mrx file, which we can do with the
+Generating this video gave us several types of metadata about its construction and contents that we can containerise in an mrx file
+This can be done with the
 [Metarex command line tool](https://github.com/metarex-media/mrx-tool).

 ## Running the Demo